National Alfred Hitchcock Day (March 12)

 A Bit of History

-Hitchcock was born in London in 1899 and began his career in silent films before becoming one of Hollywood’s most successful directors.
+Hitchcock was born in London in 1899 and started in silent film.

-Movies like Psycho, Rear Window, and Rebecca changed how thrillers were made and are still studied in film schools today.
+Films like Psycho, Rear Window, and Rebecca didn’t just succeed, they rewired how thrillers were made.

 Original movie poster for Alfred Hitchcock’s Blackmail.